Reclassified Dog Adoption

 Find out about dogs who have a career change.

-A black Labrador lying down outside
+A black Labrador puppy sitting

 How to apply for a reclassified Guide Dog